+You just bought your new favourite suit.
+Now, let’s show you how to maximize your investment.
 When the suit came to prominence in the early 1800s, there was only one way to wear it: in full, with a collared shirt (even if the collar was detachable), full-length trousers and a carefully knotted necktie.
 This is still how suits are thought of.
 But today, there are a multitude of methods in suit dressing.
 One suit can become many by deploying a few key style moves that can open you to some next-level style opportunities.

 Just remember, you won’t get away with this in a loud suit - only a neutral tone will allow you to present different looks with those around you none the wiser.
 Make it grey or navy blue.
 More specifically, something soft-shouldered, singled-breasted and in medium-weight, four-season wool will allow for the most versatility and outfit options.

 We’ve used Canali’s popular "Kei" suit which features a deconstructed jacket with a soft shoulderline that gently moulds to the body along with lightweight streamlined trousers.